GeniusHoon/Careers-Samsung-/README.md

 - **Data Science**  Samsung Professional DataScience Level 2
   - Understanding the basic theories of data science and the use of machine learning models
 - **SW Architect**  Sasmung Associate Architect
-  - OOP, OOAD, and the software development lifecycle
+  - Undestandings of OOP, OOAD, Design Patterns and the software development lifecycle